saketh-n/ai-game-sandbox/README.md

 - ✏️ **Editable Prompts**: Modify any generated prompt in real-time
 - 📄 **One-Click Copy**: Copy button for each prompt variation
 - 🎯 **Comprehensive Assets**: Characters, environments, NPCs, and backgrounds all generated at once
+- 💾 **Smart Caching**: Instant results for previously generated prompts (saves time & API costs)
+- 🕒 **Prompt History**: View and reload recent prompts with one click
+- ⚡ **Instant Loading**: Cached prompts load in <1 second vs 5-15 seconds for new generation

 ## 🛠️ Tech Stack